 That point will come, I promise.
 But it’ll take some time, which leaves us with no other option but to live with ourselves as we are right now.
 And that’s the final thought I want to leave you with.

 Yes, it’s okay to feel like you’re not good enough at times.
 Because most of us live in silos.
 Only if you had someone to point out all the extraordinary progress you’ve made over the last few months, you’d be kinder to yourself.
 That said, we have to prepare for the scenario that’s no one’s coming anytime soon, so I’ll need you to take up the role & keep reminding yourself that you’re still alive & breathing even after everything that has gone down so far.

 A handy idea that has helped me is keeping a “Little Good Things I Felt Today” diary, in which I list simple bullet points of small errands I completed or momentary feelings of happiness, joy, and wonder I felt.
-This has been instances when I’ve congratulated myself for putting together a sandwich or making my bed after days of doing nothing.
+There have been instances when I’ve congratulated myself for putting together a sandwich or making my bed after days of doing nothing.
 Or the time when I saw a puppy on the street & played with it for a whole hour, forgetting everything else about this world.

 When I’m down, I return to these moments, not to discredit or forget how I’m feeling, but to appreciate the fact that if I never felt like shit from time to time, I would also never be able to understand how joy & peace feel like.